fdm-monster/fdm-monster/README.md

 ## Features 🖨️
 Here is a list of features that make FDM Monster stand out:

-- Adding OctoPrint and Moonraker instances
+- Adding OctoPrint, Moonraker and Prusa-Link instances
 - Dragging or creating new printers on a customizable grid
 - Drag n drop GCode to print
 - Select printers and print one GCode file in batch